StfnRomano/Parker_et_al_Inflammaging/README.md

 02 – Differential abundance analysis based on linear mixed models

-03 – Differential abundance analysis based on linear mixed models performed to compare mice groups at the beginning of the experiment

 ### Metabolomics

 01 – Load data, format and transform them